Musa Toure: Personal life

-Musa grew up in a tight-knit Islamic family who shared a passion for football.
+Touré grew up in a tight-knit Islamic family who shared a passion for football.
 His father was a footballer in Guinea and Liberia before taking the role of a teacher; he had played for AS Manee in the second division of Guinea, with the club president providing him with a house for his family.
-Musa is the younger brother to Al Hassan and Mohamed Toure, both of whom made league appearances for Adelaide United.
+He is the younger brother to Al Hassan and Mohamed Touré, both of whom made league appearances for Adelaide United.
 His younger sister, Miriam, plays in the youth league of Women NPL and his two younger brothers, Bilal and Idris, are playing in the NPL youth league.
 His uncle, Ali, was also a prominent footballer who had played in NPL South Australia.
 Musa and his brothers support English Premier League club Chelsea and have dreamed of playing for the club in the future.
-For his creativity and talents, Musa was nicknamed "The Brazilian" by his family.
+For his creativity and talents, he was nicknamed "The Brazilian" by his family.

-In terms of education, Musa and his older brothers Al Hassan and Mohamed attended Underdale High School, a secondary school located in the western suburb of Underdale, Adelaide.
+Touré and his brothers attended Underdale High School, a secondary school located in the western suburb of Underdale, Adelaide.

-Musa participated in a charity match on 22 June 2023, organised by Mohamed, to raise money for kids who couldn't afford to play football in Adelaide.
+Touré participated in a charity match on 22 June 2023, organised by his brother Mohamed, to raise money for kids who could not afford to play football in Adelaide.